 Alternatives to Paying International Employees

 Hiring international employees isn’t the only option if your company plans to expand.
-Hiring contractors is a great choice if your company has temporary needs that require international expertise.
+Some companies may choose to hire contractors if they have temporary needs that require international expertise.

-For example, if a U.S. marketing agency needs an Italian subject matter expert to create content for a new client, an international contractor engagement makes the most sense.
+For example, if a U.S. marketing agency needs an Italian subject matter expert to create content for a new client, they may choose to engage and pay an international contractor.
 The company can access the talent they need without onboarding an employee and making major changes to its workforce.